kevinfengcs88/leetcode/README.md

 ## [ConcatenationofArray](ConcatenationofArray.java)
 Concatenation of Array is similar to [BuildArrayfromPermutation](BuildArrayfromPermutation.java) in the sense that LeetCode spoonfeeds you the solution.
 In this problem we are given an integer array `nums` and we have to return another array, `ans`, where `ans[i] == nums[i]` and `ans[i + n] == nums[i]` where `n` is equal to the length of the `nums` array.
 It sounds a bit convoluted, and that's because it is.
 Taking a look at the example inputs and outputs that LeetCode provides, however, makes it much simpler.
 The `ans` array should just be the `nums` array, but repeated for a length of `2n`.
 So if the `nums` array is `[1, 2, 5]`, then the `ans` array should be `[1, 2, 5, 1, 2, 5]`.

-To solve this problem, we define `ans` as an array of length `nums.length * 2` and then perform a double loop (I used a for-loop nested in a while-loop) that fills the `ans` array.
+To solve this problem, we define `ans` (I've given up my anarchic ways) as an array of length `nums.length * 2` and then perform a double loop (I used a for-loop nested in a while-loop) that fills the `ans` array.
 In my implementation, each for-loop goes through the `nums` array, while the outer loop (while-loop) goes through the `ans` array.
 This solution is generalized, meaning that it would work for an `ans` array of any size, so long as that size is `nums.length` multiplied by some positive integer.
 Due to the parameters of the question, however, we are forced to hard code the length of the `ans` array to be double that of the `nums` array.
 At the end, we return `ans`.

 ## [ReverseString](ReverseString.java)
 Reverse String is an excellent test of basic in-place array manipulation.
 In this problem, we are tasked with reversing an input string, `s`, which is formatted as an array of characters.
 We have to do this in-place with only O(1) extra memory.
 As you can already guess, the O(1) extra memory will be dedicated to a temporary character variables used while performing swap operations in the array, `s`.
 If we weren't required to execute this in-place, then swapping wouldn't be necessary.